RedhawkSDR/fcalc/README.md

-# REDHAWK Basic Components fcalc
+# REDHAWK Basic Components rh.fcalc

 ## Description

-Contains the source and build script for the REDHAWK Basic Components fcalc.
+Contains the source and build script for the REDHAWK Basic Components rh.fcalc.
 This component allows users to perform calculations on one or two input streams simultaneously on an element by element basis.
        Set the equation property for the function you wish to calculate with the variable &quot;a&quot; as the first input and &quot;b&quot; as the second input.

 ## Installation Instructions